-Centralia College, through its foundation, has an array of scholarships available to new and continuing students.
+Centralia College, through its foundation, has more than 250 scholarships available to new and continuing students.
 Scholarship applications are available on the college's and foundation's websites beginning in December and are typically due on March 1.
-Recipients are selected based on multiple levels of academic excellence, community service/work experience/school activities, a personal essay, and potential for success.
-A single application applies to all scholarships to be awarded.
-The Scholarship Committee will notify recipients during spring quarter.
-Eligibility criteria for the scholarships vary.
+Recipients are matched to the scholarships with the criteria that best fits their academic path and accomplishments.
+A single application applies to most of the scholarships to be awarded.
+There are additional steps for several scholarships, including nursing, valedictorian, and salutatorian scholarships.
+The foundation notifies recipients during spring quarter.